 What matters to most customers in 2019 is greater personalization, more automated services, and easier access to services.
 Institutions that can deliver all three will capture their share of the market.

 Key to not losing the battle is recognizing that customers are less concerned with brand familiarity than getting the services they want.
-Providing customers those services is key to keeping them.
+Providing customers those services is key to client retention.

 7. Employee Retention in the Financial Service Industry